kgeun/Country-Explorer/readme.md

 - The navigation architecture component is applied to experience smooth animations and screen transitions.

+## Points for improvement

+- More thorough separation of layers
+- Application of Kotlin Flow to asynchronous communication
+- (being written)

 ## Test Cases and Results (Unit Test through JUnit4)

 1. Testing for API Fetch (instrumented test)